 - “Best Lawyer” Lists.
 They continue to proliferate even though many (or most?) accomplish little more than feeding lawyers’ egos.
 Evaluating them in response to lawyers’ inquiries has become a time-consuming chore for many law firm marketers.

 Note: Discussions of additional developments, as well as more detail on some of the issues reported here, are posted in the Writings and Legal Communiques sections at www.robertdenney.com.

 About the Author

-Robert W. Denney is President of Robert Denney Associates, Inc., a firm that provides strategic management and marketing counsel to law firms.
+Robert W. Denney is President of Robert Denney Associates, Inc., a strategic management, marketing and strategy consultancy.

 To receive copies of the “What’s Hot and What’s Not” report, including periodic updates, contact Robert Denney Associates at 110 W. Lancaster Ave., Wayne, PA 19087; (610) 964-1938; fax: (610) 964-7956.